This no-bake vanilla cheesecake is light, creamy, and perfect for any dinner party or holiday gathering.

 There are a few key things to keep in mind for perfectly set and creamy cheesecake filling:

 1. Make sure the cream cheese is at room temperature (very soft).
 Cold cream cheese becomes lumpy when mixed and you’ll never be able to get the signature light and fluffy texture of a no-bake cheesecake.
 Let it warm on the counter for at least 2 hours before making the cheesecake.
 It should feel very soft when you press on the package.

 If you forget to take the cream cheese out of the refrigerator, you can hurry the process a bit by placing the bricks of cream cheese (removed from their boxes, but still sealed in their foil wrapping) in a large bowl of warm water.
 Just be sure to replace the water with more warm water as it cools.
 Repeat until the cream cheese is at room temperature.

-Some no-bake cheesecake recipes use commercial whipped cream (which is already stabilized) or condensed milk instead of gelatin, but personally, I don't like the chemical taste that commercial whipped cream can give the dessert or the super-sweetness of the condensed-milk version.
+3. I also add gelatin to this cheesecake to help it firm up and make it easy to slice.
+Without it, the cheesecake is fairly soft and will gradually deflate.
+Some no-bake cheesecake recipes use commercial whipped cream (which is already stabilized) or condensed milk instead of gelatin, but I don't like the chemical taste that commercial whipped cream can give the dessert or the super-sweetness of the condensed-milk version.

 If you'd prefer not to use gelatin, I'd recommend just making a classic baked cheesecake instead.

 My favorite part of the no-bake cheesecake is picking a topping.
 My go-to favorite is strawberries in an easy sugar syrup.
 You can swap in blueberries, blackberries, peaches, cherries, or whatever fruit you like.
 Frozen fruit works well, too, though you might need to add some extra cornstarch if the sauce is too runny.